 A call center is a primary channel for service encounters in a variety of industries, including airlines, hotels, and financial and telecom services.
-According to a recent industry report, calls to businesses are expected to exceed $169 billion per year by 2020.
-The quality of customer service provided by call centers is crucial in determining customer satisfaction (Jaiswal 2008).
-A poor service quality can lead to frustrated customers, bad word-of-mouth, and customer switching (Bitner 1990).
-Call centers usually use two approaches to manage service quality: sampling calls for manual inspection and customer call-backs.
-However, both approaches are costly and labor intensive (Jaiswal 2008).
+According to a recent industry report, calls to businesses were expected to exceed $169 billion per year by 2020.
+The quality of customer services provided by call centers is crucial in determining customer satisfaction.
+A poor service quality can lead to frustrated customers, bad word-of-mouth, and customer switching.
+To ensure service quality, call centers usually use two approaches to manage service quality: sampling calls for manual inspection and customer call backs.
+However, both approaches are costly and labor intensive.
 As a result, companies can only afford to check a small number of calls for potential quality problems, often long after the service encounters are over.
 Needless to say, cost-effective and scalable approaches for monitoring service quality are of great value to companies.

-This study proposes and tests an automated approach of managing service quality based on real-time speech emotion recognition: acoustic and textual data is first extracted from customer calls, then several machine learning and deep learning technologies are applied to detect negative customer emotions.
-Finally, the recognized emotion sequences are used to detect service quality problems and provide real-time intelligence to customer service representatives (CSRs) and QA specialists in call centers.
+This project tests an automated approach of managing service quality based on real-time speech emotion recognition.
+First, the researchers extract acoustic and textual data from customer calls, then apply several machine-learning/deep-learning technologies to detect negative customer emotions, and finally use the recognized emotion sequences to detect service quality problems and provide real-time intelligence to customer service representatives and QA specialists in call centers.
 With this automated, machine-learning based approach, the researchers hope to bring forth a scalable, cost-effective solution for call service quality management.